 In Ontario, car insurance is mandatory, and legally everyone is required to have car insurance to drive.
-The minimum coverage you need is $200,000 in third-party liability coverage.
+The minimum liability coverage recommended is $1,000,000.
 Driving without car insurance may cost both the owner of the car and the driver up to $50,000 in fines, license suspensions and vehicle impoundment.

 Not Your Average Insurance Broker!

 Award-Winning Insurance Broker